larscom/ngx-translate-module-loader/README.md

 ## Custom file parser

 You can provide a custom file parser, this parser kicks in after retrieving the file from the server in text format.
-This allows you to use JSON5 or XML instead of the default JSON format.
+This allows you to use JSON5 or any other format instead of the default JSON format.

 ```ts
 const options: IModuleTranslationOptions = {